Martin-Kiesewetter/Scraper-Class/README.md

 ```

 # Known Issues / place for improvement
-* Cache not deleteable right now
+* cache not deleteable right now
 * no unittests at the moment

 # Thanks